DavoDC/CITS3003_Template/README.md

 - There are text files throughout the folder structure to guide you.
 - I have included only one Makefile to make editing it for me easier - you'll have to copy it to where you need it
 - You can copy this Makefile to each folder (like I did)  ( <sub> or you may try using a ‘master makefile’ and a [symbolic link](https://linuxize.com/post/how-to-create-symbolic-links-in-linux-using-the-ln-command/) (but it'd only be for Labs1-3) </sub> ).
-- You shouldn't need to edit or compile anything in the `labs-examples` folder.
+- You shouldn't need to edit or compile anything in the `LAB_DWL` folder.
 - With this system, you’ll always have a copy of the original lab files:
-   - So you don’t need to re-download `lab-examples.zip`.
+   - So you don’t need to re-download `labs-examples.zip`.
    - You are free to change the code however you want in your Lab folders.

 ### Important Note for Mac Users: